openinfrastructure/openinfrastructure.github.io/content/en/services/puppet/incremental-rollouts.md

 weight: 1
 ---

+## Customer Testimonial

+> "Open Infrastructure Services helped Twitter successfully perform a complete overhaul of it's production configuration management system.
+This started with addressing observability shortcomings and scalability bottlenecks, resulting in a 80% performance improvement.
+After attaining stability, Open Infrastructure delivered a safe change rollout feature, which enabled configuration changes to be deployed incrementally over time with detection of anomalies.
+The impact is that Twitter site incidents attributed to configuration changes, once a regular occurrence, have been virtually eliminated, with zero observed for one year as of September 2022."
+>
+> Patrick Newman, Sr Engineering Manager, Core Infrastructure Services SRE, 2019-2022

-Overview
+## Overview
----

 Are Puppet code changes rolling out too fast for your organization?
 Have you experienced service degradation due to a Puppet code change that affected all of your managed nodes at once?
 Are you looking for a way to ensure Puppet code changes are enforced incrementally across successive failure domains?

-At Open Infrastructure, we designed an incremental rollout solution for a social media company with hundreds of thousands of managed nodes to guarantee that their critical Puppet code changes could not affect the entire fleet all at once.
+At Open Infrastructure Services, we designed an incremental rollout solution for a social media company with hundreds of thousands of managed nodes to guarantee that their critical Puppet code changes could not impact the entire fleet all at once.

 Our incremental rollout solution: